jesty/shedlock-provider-cosmosdb/README.md

     > mvn verify

 This test need a CosmosDB instance on Azure, or the [CosmosDB local emulator](https://docs.microsoft.com/azure/cosmos-db/local-emulator).
 The instance parameters must be set in [config.properties](https://github.com/jesty/ShedLock/tree/master/providers/cosmosdb/shedlock-provider-cosmosdb/src/test/resources/config.properties).

+If you would like to build or install in your local repository the project without running integration test, you can run:

+    > mvn install -DskipITs